Floquet analysis of a superradiant many-qutrit refrigerator: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We analyzed the cooling performance of an $N$-qutrit working fluid that is collectively coupled to two reservoirs and circularly driven as a function of driving frequency, driving strength, and qutrit number.

+Our first main result is that a full microscopic Floquet treatment leads to a completely different landscape of cooling functionality as compared to the widely-used phenomenologic approach that inserts periodic driving a posteriori in the evolution equations.
+The existence of analytic sufficient conditions for cooling functionality based on a cycle analysis is our second main result.
+Finally, our third main result is that superradiant enhancements can be achieved also for periodically driven systems at steady state.

-Contrary to results from the weak-driving master equation, we found that the region of cooling functionality according to the Floquet master equations is limited both in driving strength and frequency and may exhibit significant collective enhancements for large $N$.
-By a cycle analysis of the Floquet Lindblad master equation we found analytic sufficient conditions for cooling.
-With the exclusion of a small region at weak and resonant driving, the results from the Floquet-Lindblad master equation agreed surprisingly well with the period-averaged current from the Floquet-Redfield master equation.
-We suspect that this is due to the fact that the Floquet-Redfield generator for our model has only three non-vanishing Fourier components, which strongly limits the number of situations where the secular approximation fails.
+Our first result generally poses a warning against the use of phenomenologic periodic master equation without explicit microscopic derivation that highlights its limits.
+With respect to the refrigeration ability of our system, it shows that region of cooling functionality according to the Floquet master equations is limited both in driving strength and frequency already for a single qutrit working medium.
+To analyze the impact of the secular approximation, we corroborated these results with the Floquet-Redfield equation, where for our system we found Floquet-Redfield and Floquet-Lindblad approaches to yield equivalent results -- except at resonant driving $\Omega\approx \Delta-\delta$ and weak driving strength $\lambda\approx 0$.
+At this delicate spot, the secular approximation fails and the weak-driving master equation did produce better results.
+We suspect that the presence of only a single delicate spot is due to the fact that the Floquet-Redfield generator for our model has only three non-vanishing Fourier components, which strongly limits the number of situations where the secular approximation fails.
 For non-circular drivings like e.g. $V(t) = \cos(\Omega t) (J_w^+ + J_w^-)$ we therefore do not expect such a good agreement (compare e.g. Refs~\cite{kenmoe2016a,konghambut2021a} for driven three-level systems).
-For these, the Floquet-Redfield master equation may in principle remain the method of choice~\cite{schnell2020a}, although it would certainly be interesting to analyze Floquet versions of non-secular Lindblad master equations~\cite{kirsanskas2018a,ptaszynski2019a,kleinherbers2020a}.
+For these, the Floquet-Redfield master equation may in principle remain the method of choice~\cite{schnell2020a}, although it would certainly be interesting to analyze Floquet versions of non-secular Lindblad master equations~\cite{kirsanskas2018a,ptaszynski2019a,kleinherbers2020a,nathan2020a}.

-To evaluate (period-averaged) energy currents, we used a counting field formalism, which can be combined with existing master equation approaches in a straightforward way.
-In addition, they can also be used to calculate current fluctuations~\cite{wu2010a,benito2016b,restrepo2019a}, such that thermodynamic uncertainty relations for periodically driven systems~\cite{barato2018a,koyuk2019a,kalaee2021b} can be studied.